UBC Blogs Guide

 Tips

-• Pages are good for sharing your main course content.
-For example, you could have pages labeled as weekly modules and build sub-pages underneath each that feature the different topics or themes covered.
+• Pages are ideal for sharing your main content.
+You can have course pages labeled as weekly modules and build sub-pages underneath each page that feature the different topics or themes covered that week.
+Alternatively, you can create portfolio pages for information about your background or projects.

-Share a file on your UBC Blogs website
+Share files on your UBC Blogs website

-3. Select the file to upload.
+3. Select a file to upload.

-4. Tick the copyright permission that applies:
+4. Check the copyright permission box that applies:

 • With the permission of the copyright holder(s) - Applies if you have created the image, have the permission of the copyright holder, or are using a Creative Commons license